By Joanne Jeffries. Last Updated November 9th 2021. Welcome to this case study covering personal injury claims payouts for a femur fracture.

 This claim is of particular note, due to the age of the claimant (62), and the fact that her injury forced her into early retirement, which she was not financially prepared for.

 The settlement itself was made out of court, after several rounds of negotiations.
-The claimant received a total of £240,000 in compensation, to cover both the pain and suffering of the injury, and also to make up for her loss of life-quality and financial hardship caused by the accident.
+The claimant received a total of £240,000 in compensation, to cover both the pain and suffering of the injury, and also to make up for her loss of life-quality and financial losses and hardship caused by the accident.

 How Common Are Serious Injuries In An Office